Cuomo questions neutrality of AG investigators

 Kim also was a senior figure in the U.S. attorney’s office during its investigation of corruption in Cuomo’s “Buffalo Billion” economic development program.
 A Cuomo ally, the former head of the State University of New York’s Polytechnic Institute was convicted.

-The chair of the New York Assembly's judiciary committee, Charles Lavine, wrote a letter to Cuomo last week warning his office to stop disparaging the investigators, saying it had the potential to send a “chilling signal to any potential witnesses.”
+The chair of the New York Assembly's judiciary committee, Charles Lavine, wrote a letter to Cuomo last week warning his office to stop disparaging the investigators.
+At the time, Cuomo's spokesperson, Rich Azzopardi, had been implying on social media that James' investigation was motivated by a desire to run for governor.

+“It is obvious that attempts to demean the Attorney General serve as well to undermine the investigation and send profoundly negative signals to witnesses,” Lavine wrote.

+Throughout the spring, as he faced calls for his resignation, Cuomo had taken a different approach, praising James and her team and urging the public to wait for the results of the investigation before judging his conduct.

+“Let the Attorney General do her job,” he said in March.
+“She’s very good.
+She’s very competent.
+And that will be due process and then we’ll have the facts.”

 Cuomo was said to have been scheduled to meet two weekends ago with James' investigators.
-His spokesperson, Rich Azzopardi, has declined to say whether that meeting took place.
+Azzopardi has declined to say whether that meeting took place.

 Cuomo, who has denied allegations he inappropriately touched female aides and other women, said he is “eager” for New Yorkers to get the facts of what happened.